-Following are the publications we will use for the 2019-2020 year:
+Following are the publications we will use for the 2020-2021 year:

-- National: Publications such as Garden & Gun, Southern Living, Luxe Interiors & Design and Martha Stewart Living cater to female readers.
-Garden & Gun and Luxe Interiors have HHI of well over \$120k, which is our typical target.
-Southern Living and Martha Stewart Living have lower HHI, but are widely read by females who are still very much part of the vacation planning process for their families.
+- National: Publications such as Garden & Gun, Southern Living, and Real Simple Magazine.
+Garden & Gun and Real Simple have HHI of well over \$120k, which is our typical target.
+Southern Living has a lower HHI, but is widely read by females who are still very much part of the vacation planning process for their families.
 For those publications, we would market family reunions for larger vacation parties.
 While geographic targeting is not available with these publications, the national exposure is great for branding purposes and the potential to open up new markets - Regional: Publications that represent some of our largest feeder markets are used to saturate those markets and keep consistent messaging in front of readers during peak vacation planning times.
-Northern Virginia Magazine, Virginia Living, Boomer Magazine, Cary Living and Our State Magazine hit our top feeder markets and provide great value for the exposure.
+Northern Virginia Magazine, Virginia Living, North Carolina State Travel Guide, Cary Magazine and Our State Magazine hit our top feeder markets and provide great value for the exposure.

-- Local: Local publications are mainly used during the peak season to market events and attractions to vacationers who are in market.
-Outer Banks Magazine, North Beach Sun, The Coast and the Duck/Corolla Guide are used to promote weekly events at Historic Corolla Park and other annual events. - Niche: Publications that focus on a specific niche like hunting or weddings are used during respective seasons to promote our area to those markets (Vow Bride, The Knot, American Waterfowler Magazine, and Ducks Unlimited).
+- Regional Co-ops: The State of North Carolina Tourism Department offers annual partner programs at a reduced cost to destinations.
+We typically participate in the Northern Market Combo, which includes ads in the following publications: Blue Ridge Country, Cleveland Magazine, Columbus Monthly, Nashville Lifestyle, Pittsburgh Magazine and Richmond Magazine - Local: Local publications are mainly used during the peak season to market events and attractions to vacationers who are in market.
+Outer Banks Magazine, North Beach Sun, The Coast and the Duck/Corolla Guide are used to promote weekly events at Historic Corolla Park and other annual events. - Niche: Publications that focus on a specific niche like hunting or weddings are used during respective seasons to promote our area to those markets (Vow Bride, The Knot, American Waterfowler, NC Hunt and Fish Guide and Wildfowl).